Multi-component conserved Allen-Cahn equations: Main results

 \begin{remark} Recalling point (3) of Theorem \ref{thm}, observe that \eqref{constraint} and \eqref{sep} imply the existence of $ \delta_1:=(N-1)\delta>0$ such that $\mathbf{u}\leq1-\delta_1$ almost everywhere in ${\Omega}\times[0,T]$, i.e., each component is strictly separated from the pure phases $0$ and $1$.
 Moreover, property \eqref{sep} holds on $\overline{\Omega}\times[0,T]$ since from its proof (see Section \ref{exi}) we deduce that, for any $t\in[0,T]$,

 Then, by Remark \ref{regularity} we know that $\uu(t)\in \mathbf{H}^2(\Omega)\hookrightarrow C(\overline{\Omega})$ for any $t\in[0,T]$, implying that

 \end{remark} \begin{remark} The quantity $ \delta >0$ in the separation property only depends on the initial data through the initial data energy $\mathcal{E}(0)$, $\overline{\uu}_0$, $\delta_0$ and $\Vert \uu_0\Vert_{\mathbf{H}^2(\Omega)}$.
-The same goes, but $\delta_0$, for all the constants involved in the regularity estimates of point (2) of the Theorem \ref{thm}. \end{remark} On account of the dissipative nature of the system, we have the following uniform control of the energy $\mathcal{E}$.
+The same goes, but $\delta_0$, for all the constants involved in the regularity estimates of point (2) of the Theorem \ref{thm}. \end{remark} \an{\begin{remark} As it will be clear from the proof (see also Remark \ref{N2}), in the case $N=2$ assumption (\textbf{E2}) is not needed to prove \eqref{sep}.
+This agrees with the result obtained in \cite{GGP} for binary mixtures. \end{remark}} On account of the dissipative nature of the system, we have the following uniform control of the energy $\mathcal{E}$.

 \begin{theorem} Let the assumptions of Theorem \ref{thm}, point (1), hold.
 Then the energy of solution $\mathbf{u}$ satisfies the following inequality